 Usually, the florets cut into equal sections/cubes to help cook evenly.
 Cook covered in boiling water, with some added common salt till they become tender for a few minutes.
 Overcooking may result in loss of nutrients, especially vitamin-C.

 Here are some serving tips:

-Cauliflower mixes well with vegetables, lentils and meat.
+Cauliflower mixes well with other complementing vegetables, and lentils.

-Aloo-gobi (potato-cauliflower) is a very popular dish in south Asian countries, especially in India, Pakistan and Nepal.
-Gobi-manchurian is another Indian-chinese snack in which fried florets mixed with Chinese's style sauces in a mouthwatering recipe.
+Aloo-gobi (potato-cauliflower) is a very popular dish in South Asian countries, especially in India, Pakistan, and Nepal.
+Gobi-manchurian is another Indian-Chinese snack in which stirfried florets mixed with Chinese's style sauces in a mouthwatering recipe.

-Its florets are added in pasta bake, casseroles and to make curry/soup.
+Its florets are added in a pasta bake, casseroles and to make curry/soup.

 It is also widely used in pickling.

-Like other members of the brassica/cruciferous family, prolong/excessive use of cauliflower may cause swelling of thyroid gland and thyroid hormone deficiency.
-This is due to the presence of certain plant compounds known as goitrogens in these groups of vegetables.
-It is therefore, advised to avoid especially in individuals with thyroid dysfunction.
-However, these vegetables may be used liberally in healthy person.
+Like other members of the brassica/cruciferous family, prolong/excessive use of cauliflower may cause swelling of the thyroid gland and thyroid hormone deficiency.
+This condition is due to the presence of certain plant compounds known as goitrogens in these groups of vegetables.
+Therefore, it is advised to avoid; especially in individuals with thyroid dysfunction.
+However, they may be used liberally in a healthy person.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Cauliflower nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.